rae-vyn/ttrpg-publish/content/01 - Character Creation/01 - Traits.md

 ---
 Traits are, well, traits your character has.
 They can modify skill checks or other areas of the game.

-### *Types of Traits*
-There are two types of traits: Inherited and Developed.

-Inherited Traits are simpler and come from factors like species or upbringing.
-Developed Traits are pronounced over the course of your game.

-When creating a character, you get to pick one Inherited Trait.
+When creating a character, you get to write one trait.

 > [!info]
 >If none of the prebuilt traits are to your liking, feel free to come up with your own traits with your GM.